Kasper-Raupach-Haurum/M4-Deep-learning-portfolio/README.md

 The last neural network we tested was the same configuration of 2 hidden layers, and 2 inputs, however with a learning rate of 0.01, compared to 0.001 previously, and a epoch amount of 100, compared to the previously epoch amount of 50.

 This final neural network lead to a final loss score of 0.12653271853923798, but however made a sudden spike of MSE when it arrived to the 3 epoch, which could be due to the learning rate being too high.

+# Assignment 2: Build, train, and evaluate 2 special types of networks neural network (CNN & LSTM) with Pytorch